mesg-foundation/engine/README.md

 # Quick Start Guide

-This step-by-step guide will show you how to create an application that get the ERC20 token balance of a Ethereum account every 10 seconds and send it to a Webhook.
+This step-by-step guide will show you how to create an application that gets the ERC20 token balance of an Ethereum account every 10 seconds and send it to a Webhook.

 [Check out the Quick Start](https://docs.mesg.com/guide/quick-start-guide.html)